cvarier/Wind-Turbine-Sim/README.md

 ## Research Paper

-A research paper discussing the mathematics/physics behind the project can be found in the ``report`
+An in-depth discussion of the mathematics/physics behind the project can be found in the `report` directory.

 ## Libraries Used
 * JMathPlot by Yann Richet